 The Chicago Manual of Style.
 16th ed.
 Chicago: University of Chicago Press, 2010.
 Copies of these guides are available at the library and in the Academic Support Center.
+MFT students are required to follow APA.

 Attendance Policy

 According to the Seminary catalog, students are expected to attend class meetings regularly.
 In case of illness or emergency, students are asked to notify the instructor of their planned absence from class, either prior to the session or within 24 hours of the class session.
 Missing 1/4 or more of the course may result in a low or failing grade in the course.